apallier/testing-traductions/approche-test-automatique-conduite-par-contexte/article-fr.md

 trivial and obvious GUI-level bugs, drawing much needed time and effort away from the hunt for serious but subtle problems—what we call deep bugs.
-Furthermore, the typical automation approach has the character of a Rube Goldberg machine— swimming in dependencies and almost comically prone to breakdown.
-1 This sort of automation becomes almost like a new stakeholder on the project; as with some obsessive-compulsive “high maintenance” cleaning lady who won’t even enter the house until it is already spotless.
+Furthermore, the typical automation approach has the character of a Rube Goldberg machine— swimming in dependencies and almost comically prone to breakdown.<sup>1</sup> This sort of automation becomes almost like a new stakeholder on the project; as with some obsessive-compulsive “high maintenance” cleaning lady who won’t even enter the house until it is already spotless.
 We believe the effort typically invested in automation would in most cases be better invested directly into humans interacting with the product in complex and sophisticated ways (which also finds the shallow bugs) and into less expensive supporting tools that help testers test better.

 Personne ne peut nier que les demonstrations commerciales des outils d'automatisation sont impressionnantes.
-Ce que nous dénonçons c'est que les gens sont d'accord sur ce que l'automatisation signifie et ce qu'elle devrait être, et ce que ces démonstrations commerciales traduisent en terme de valeur réelle sur des projets ordinaires.
+Ce que nous nions c'est que ces personnes partagent la même singification du mot "automatisation" ou ce qu'elle devrait être, et aussi que ces démonstrations commerciales apportent une valeur ajoutée sur des projets ordinaires.

 > No one can deny that automation tool sales demos are impressive.
 What we deny is that people agree on what “automation” means, what it should be, and that those sales demos translate into practical value on ordinary projects.

+[1] Une fois, James a été appelé pour aider un projet qui avait plus de 3000 scripts automatisés, développer sur une période de 9 mois.
+James a demandé à les voir s'exécuter, après quoi il s'est révélé qu'ils avaient été tous "cassés" par la mise à jour récente de leur coûteux outil commercial de test et par les mises à jours de leur propre produit.

+> In one case, James was called in to help a project that had “more than 3,000” automated scripts, developed over a nine-month period.
+James asked to see them executed, whereupon it was revealed that they all had been broken by a recent update to their expensive commercial test tool and ongoing updates to their own product.

+# Le problème avec "l'Automatisation"

+> The Trouble with “Automation”

+Le problème avec les "test automatisé" commence avec les mots eux-même.
+Le Test est une partie du travail creatir et critique qui a lieu dans l'atelier de conception mais "l'automatisation" encourage les gens à penser à un travail sur une chaîne de montage mécanisée dans une usine.

+Le terme "test automatique" est également ambiguë.
+Il est commun d'entendre dire une phrase du genre "lancer le test automatique", ce qui fait en faite référence aux outils.
+Une phare comme "le test automatique vaut le coup", fait référence non seulement aux outils mais aussi à toute l'entrepise de création, maintenance, de test et d'exploitation de ces outils.
+Dans la première sens, le "test automatique" n'est pas humain du tout.
+Il est incroyablement rapide et peu coûteut également car on n'a pas à payer l'ordinateur.
+Dans le second sens, le "test automatique" est une activité qualifiée realisée par des humains qui écrivent et exploitent des logiciels pendant des heures, des jours ou des semaines - et ces personnes doivent être payé pour le temps passé à le faire.

+> The trouble with “test automation” starts with the words themselves.
+Testing is a part of the creative and critical work that happens in the design studio, but “automation” encourages people to think of mechanizable assembly-line work done on the factory floor.
+The term “test automation” is also ambiguous.
+It is common to hear someone say a sentence like “run the test automation,” which refers specifically to tools.
+A sentence like “test automation is worth doing” refers not only to tools but also to the enterprise of creating, maintaining, testing, and operating those tools.
+In the first sense, test automation is not human at all.
+It’s incredibly fast and inexpensive, too, since you don’t pay the computer.
+In the second sense, test automation is a skilled activity performed by humans who write and operate software over hours, days, or weeks—and those people must be paid for their time.